vrtmrz/obsidian-livesync/docs/settings.md

 #### Use the trash bin

 Setting key: trashInsteadDelete
-Do not delete files that are deleted in remote, just move to trash.
+Move remotely deleted files to the trash, instead of deleting.

 #### Keep empty folder

 Setting key: doNotDeleteFolder
-Normally, a folder is deleted when it becomes empty after a synchronization.
-Enabling this will prevent it from getting deleted
+Should we keep folders that don't have any files inside?

 ### 5. Conflict resolution (Advanced)

-#### Always overwrite with a newer file (beta)
+#### (BETA) Always overwrite with a newer file

 Setting key: resolveConflictsByNewerFile
-(Def off) Resolve conflicts by newer files automatically.
+Testing only - Resolve file conflicts by syncing newer copies of the file, this can overwrite modified files.
+Be Warned.

-#### Postpone resolution of inactive files
+#### Delay conflict resolution of inactive files

 Setting key: checkConflictOnlyOnOpen

-#### Postpone manual resolution of inactive files
+Should we only check for conflicts when a file is opened?

+#### Delay merge conflict prompt for inactive files.

 Setting key: showMergeDialogOnlyOnActive
+Should we prompt you about conflicting files when a file is opened?

 ### 6. Sync settings via markdown (Advanced)

 #### Filename

 Setting key: settingSyncFile
-If you set this, all settings are saved in a markdown file.
+Save settings to a markdown file.
 You will be notified when new settings arrive.
 You can set different files by the platform.

 #### Write credentials in the file